MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-howto-report-layout.md

 [!INCLUDE[using_fonts](../includes/include-excel-word-layouts-fonts.md)]

-Fonts don't have to be installed on your machine when working with the layout, you can just mark content and type in the name of the font you want to use.
+Fonts don't have to be installed on your machine when working with the layout.
+You can just mark content and type in the name of the font you want to use.
 When the report is generated on the server, if the font is installed on the server, then it's used in the rendered report document.
 If the font isn't available on the server or embedded in the layout, then the report still renders, but the font defined in the *Normal* style is used.

 In case your favorite (true-type) font isn't installed on the [!INCLUDE[prod_short](includes/prod_short.md)] server, then you can embed it in the layout.
 For more information, see [Embedding custom fonts](https://support.microsoft.com/en-us/office/benefits-of-embedding-custom-fonts-cb3982aa-ea76-4323-b008-86670f222dbc).